gabrielhisa/Exercising_Design_Patterns/README.md

  * This would be the main interface between the user and the entire system

 This pattern can end up creating a 'god object', which would be a an anti pattern, so care must be taken to avoid this.

+## Flyweight

+This is a tough one.
+This pattern is used to minimize memory usage by sharing as much resources possible with related objects, like when a large number of similar objects need to be created and used, and the shared state among them can be extracted and managed externally (from the objects).

+The idea is to separate intrinsic and extrinsic states of an object.
+ * Intrinsic state is part of the object that can be shared among multiple instances
+ * Extrinsic state is the part that varies and must be stored separately for each instance

+The main components of the pattern are:
+ * Interface/Abstract class - Defines the interface through which concrete flyweights are able to receive and act on extrinsic (stored separately for each instance) state.
+Has methods that allows the client to pass the extrinsic state to the flyweight.
+ * Concrete Flyweight - The actual flyweight implementation.
+Contains the intrinsic state, which can be shared, and it relies on extrinsic state provided by the client to perform its operation.
+ * Flywight Factory - Manages and creates the flywight objects.
+Should have a data structure to store and call the flyweights when needed.
+ * Client, responsible for managing the extrinsic states and passing it into the flyweights

+This simple example uses a text editor that optimizes the memory usage of characters.
+This program should use the same object to show each character used in a phrase in the client code.
+The intrinsic state is shared among instances of the object.
+So, for instance, if I print an 'a' character, it will use the same object stored in the 'cache' we created.